Ransomware3301/Automatons_Emulators/README.md

 Their applications are endless, but they are mainly used in contexts where performance is key, for example the program that checks wether parentheses are correctly balanced (meaning that the number of open = number of closed parentheses) uses a PDA automaton (see below for definition).

-Currently, the available automatons are the following:
+Currently, the available deterministic automatons are the following:
 - Finite State Automaton (FSA)
 - Finite State Automaton Translator (FSA-T)
 - Push-Down Automaton (PDA)